lukmanr/CLVPipelines/automl_tables_components/README.md

 The folder structure:
 - `src` - Source code for the components
 - `specs` - YAML specifications of the components
-- `tests` - TBD.
-Currently some helper scripts.
+- `tests` - Scripts to help with testing.